 Today, we face an unprecedented challenge – both at home and abroad.
 It has never been more clear how interconnected we are and how much we depend on each other to get through difficult times.
 This is the very time that we must work towards shared solutions, rather than go it alone.

 While we grapple with the impacts of COVID-19 in our own communities, Mercy Corps, alongside partners like the World Health Organization, is also working across the world to make sure that millions of people who were already vulnerable before this crisis started can stay safe and healthy.
 Now, more than ever, we have to help those most in need.
-Yet, just last week the Trump Administration announced that it will cut funding to the World Health Organization.
+Yet, recently, the Trump Administration announced that it would begin the process of withdrawing the United States from the World Health Organization.